ngsiokun/SavorMeDeviceSensitive/AUTOMATED_APP_STARTUP_GUIDE.md

 ### Overview
 This document provides a complete, step-by-step guide for running the SavorMe application with automatic error detection, correction, and validation.
 The system now includes advanced recipe variety, nutrient target tracking, and comprehensive mood-based nutrition analysis.

-### 📋 **Critical Reference: Customizations Persistent File**
+### 📋 **Critical Documentation References**
-**IMPORTANT**: Before starting the application, ensure you have reviewed `CUSTOMIZATIONS_PERSISTENT.md` which contains all the essential customizations, design system specifications, and verification checklists needed to properly rebuild and maintain the SavorMe pages.
-This file is your blueprint for ensuring consistent quality and branding across all deployments.
+**IMPORTANT**: Before starting the application, ensure you have reviewed these essential files:

+1. **`MASTER_FILE_ORGANIZATION.md`** - Complete file inventory and organization guide
+   - Shows where to find each file and its purpose
+   - Prevents forgotten files during updates
+   - Essential for understanding project structure

+2. **`CUSTOMIZATIONS_PERSISTENT.md`** - Design system and page specifications
+   - Contains all essential customizations and design system specifications
+   - Verification checklists for proper page rebuilding
+   - Blueprint for consistent quality and branding across deployments

+3. **`SAVORME_MASTER_OVERVIEW.md`** - Complete project reference
+   - Integration checklist to prevent forgotten files
+   - File status tracking and relationships
+   - Comprehensive project overview

 ### ⚠️ **CRITICAL: Use Command Prompt Only**
 **ALL COMMANDS IN THIS GUIDE MUST BE RUN VIA COMMAND PROMPT (cmd.exe) AND NEVER USE POWERSHELL.** PowerShell may cause compatibility issues with the batch scripts and environment setup.
 Always open Command Prompt (cmd.exe) before running any commands from this guide.